6/7TEKA Category Theory, winter semester 2025/2026

 Homework 9

-At the class we had an example of two equivalent categories (the category of finite-dimensional vector spaces and the category of matrices), one which is large, and another one is small with an infinite number of objects.
+In the class we had an example of two equivalent categories (the category of finite-dimensional vector spaces and the category of matrices), one of which is large, and another one is small with an infinite number of objects.
 Give further examples of two equivalent categories with a "different number" of objects.
 "Different number" should be interpreted in all possible remaining ways, namely:

 1) Both categories are small, and the cardinalities of the sets of objects are different (the cardinalities could be finite of infinite).